 Journaling can be a powerful tool for building new habits that support nervous system regulation.

-It allows you to explore which techniques or coping tools are most effective, so you can refine your routine.
+Journaling also allows you to explore which techniques or coping tools are most effective, so you can refine your routine.
+It can also help you determine which tools are the most helpful for you so you can make this a regular part of your daily routine.